derfelterciano/HistDiff_Processor/README.md

           This doesn't seem like a good idea but this the only way i can think of to not produce a temp file~~
       - ~~[ ] Modify rust HD to accept temp file OR modify HD to take in raw DataStruct~~
+- [ ] Implement logging
+  - [x] Implement logging in rust processes
+  - [x] Add global emit and listening for logging
+  - [ ] Prevent main UI interaction when process is running